sivy/monkinetic.blog/_posts/2018-08-20-colonies-of-the-federation.md

 ## Silos and Colonies

-Back in Dec 2017 I wrote a post called [The Revolution Will Be Federated](https://www.monkinetic.blog/the-revolution-will-be-federated.html), painting a metaphor of the major social media sites as *Distopian Underground Communities* -- Silos -- with the haves and have-nots struggling for attention and peace.
+Back in Dec 2017 I wrote a post called [The Revolution Will Be Federated](https://www.monkinetic.blog/the-revolution-will-be-federated.html), painting a metaphor of the major social media sites as *Distopian Underground Communities* -- the Silos -- with the haves and have-nots struggling for attention and peace.

 > The Below is rife with roving gangs of trolls, descending from the Midlevels where they live in relative comfort, to harass and abuse the citizens struggling to make ends meet on the scraps of attention and spaces left to them by the Haves and those in The Above.
 The trolls have little to fear from The Below, save the reminder that they too are Below others.
 And perhaps it is *that thought* that drives them to stand on walkways and corners, hurling insults and petty self-justifications at the passing residents.